 People rent for many reasons in Hawaii.
 Many people find that it just doesn’t make sense to purchase a home here, considering the way prices have risen.
 Other people are new to the island or only here for a few months or a few years.
 No matter why you choose to rent, Hawaii renters insurance is an important part of protecting your lifestyle.
-Living here is expensive, and replacing personal property after a loss can also be expensive.
+Living here is expensive, and replacing your personal property after a loss can also be expensive.
 Renters insurance takes those worries off your mind.

 Why do people neglect to buy renters insurance in Hawaii?